-Be vigilant about possession and use of your equipment and information.
+Be vigilant about the possession and use of your equipment and information.
 Don’t assume it’s safe.
 Criminals may be visible or invisible.

 - Disable network protocols.
 Be sure to disable all unnecessary network protocols (e.g., WiFi, Bluetooth, infrared, etc.) that can be a gateway into your device.

 - Be aware of your surroundings.
 Other eyes can take information from you by looking at your devices.